 Erin Karnofski – Head of School

 Erin joined Cedar River Montessori in 2016 after spending twelve years in administration at Montessori schools in the Cincinnati area and the Minneapolis area.
-She holds a BA (Biology) from Gustavus Adolphus College, an MA (Biological Anthropology) from University of Michigan, and a Master’s in Education (Montessori) from Xavier University.
+She holds a BA (Biology) from Gustavus Adolphus College, an MA (Biological Anthropology) from University of Michigan, and a Master’s in Education (Montessori) from Xavier University, and is a Certified Positive Discipline Montessori Classroom Educator.
 She is continuously impressed by the growth and maturation of children as they develop into confident, well-spoken, and opinionated young adults.
-In her time outside of school, she enjoys doing art projects with her daughter and beachcombing with her son near their home in West Seattle.
-She also enjoys cooking and baking, and she’s told she makes pretty delicious pies.
+In her time outside of school, she enjoys doing art projects with her daughter and tide pooling with her son near their home in West Seattle.

 Melinda Woodard – Director of Advancement and Admissions

 Melinda holds a Bachelor of Science in Marine and Freshwater Biology with a minor in music from the University of New Hampshire, and a Master of Science in Environmental Science with a focus in Aquatic Ecology from Western Washington University.
 Before joining Cedar River Montessori as the first Director of Advancement and Admissions in 2014, Melinda wrote freshwater laboratory and field procedures for the State of California.
 Melinda is passionate about our community, and enjoys introducing prospective parents to our school and the difference that a Montessori education can make to the life of a child.
 She loves creating opportunities for people to connect to the natural world!
-As Director of Advancement, Melinda has coordinated our school’s partnership with King Conservation District to implement our pasture conservation and ecological restoration plan, and she also represents Cedar River Montessori on the Cedar River Council.
+As Director of Advancement, Melinda coordinates our school’s partnerships with EarthCorps and King Conservation District to implement our 12-Acre Trails and Forest Ecological Restoration Plan and the maintenance of our farm conservation plan, and she also represents Cedar River Montessori on the Cedar River Council, where she serves as Vice Chair.
 In her free time, Melinda enjoys music, yoga, getting outside, and hanging out with her family and cats.

 Rachel Clements – Business Office